Introduction

 The Global Fund’s Eighth Replenishment Investment Case calls for US$18 billion to drive impact at scale.
 The Investment Case projects that a fully-funded Global Fund partnership would:

-• Save 23 million lives between 2027 and 2029
+• Save up to 23 million lives between 2027 and 2029

 • Avert 400 million infections or cases between 2027 and 2029